Carlo Alvaro

 Carlo Alvaro is an Italian-American author and philosophy professor at New York City College of Technology of the City University of New York.

-Alvaro regularly lectures at the Fashion Institute of Technology, St. John's University (New York City), and St. Joseph's University (New York).
+Alvaro regularly lectures at the Fashion Institute of Technology, St. John's University, and St. Joseph's University.

 Alvaro is an ethical vegan based on virtue-ethical principles.
 As an ethical vegan, Alvaro is opposed to cultured meat arguing the desire to produce and consume cultured meat stems from a lack of temperance, magnanimity, and compassion.

 Alvaro also works in the fields of philosophy of religion and meta-ethics.
 He defends the existence of a deistic god based on the Kalam Cosmological Argument.
 Concerning morality, he is a moral realist.